99003577/CV/README.md

 ## Projects Worked On -
 1. [Demokart - Creating a program for managing shopping store](https://github.com/99003577/DemoKart.git)

 2. [SmartCalculator - Using SDLC approach to create a calculator program](https://github.com/99003577/SmartCalculator.git)

 3. [Embedded Lab Managment - Creating a program to rectify the issues faced in allocation of resources to employees](https://priyanshpandey@dev.azure.com/priyanshpandey/99003577_Emb_Lab_Managment/_git/99003577_Emb_Lab_Managment)

+# Apart From CTEA
+I have done 2 research Papers-
+* [Multi